Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- He also adds nine rushing yards (0.6 ypg) on 17 carries while scoring one touchdown on the ground.
+- He has tacked on nine rushing yards on 17 carries with one touchdown, averaging 0.6 yards per game.

 - The Steelers have run 61.9% passing plays and 38.1% rushing plays this season.
 They rank 21st in the NFL in scoring.